sqlxpert/z-container-api-kafka-aws-terraform/README.md

 This is a containerized REST API &rarr; managed Kafka cluster &rarr; Lambda consumer setup for AWS, provisioned with Terraform and CloudFormation.
-I wrote it in September,&nbsp;2025, in response to a take-home technical exercise.
+I wrote it in September,&nbsp;2025, in response to a take-home technical exercise (hence the `z-` prefix).

 Freed from the yoke of an uninsightful specification written by a non-AWS-savvy organization, I enhanced the project's cost profile and network security in